 Most people did not carry any insurance.
 If they carried one but not the other, some of the loopholes have swallowed them and there was no coverage.
 It made me completely embarrassed to be an insurance agent.
-In fact I never offered any advice, and never admitted that I was indeed an insurance agent.
+In fact, I never offered any advice, and never admitted that I was indeed an insurance agent.
 How dare these companies putting these people through this.
-How dare them not make these people understand what they did purchase, and what they didn’t purchase.
-I won’t name any certain company but there is one Texas state run Insurance company that writes most of the island’s properties and they ought to be completely ashamed of themselves.
+How dare they not make these people understand what they did purchase, and what they didn’t purchase.
+I won’t name any certain company but there is one Texas state-run Insurance company that writes most of the island’s properties and they ought to be completely ashamed of themselves.

 Our Final Thought

 You have never really lived until you have done something for someone who can never repay you.

 Here are some other blogs we think you’ll love!

 - Off the Beaten Path in Texas.
 10 Amazing, Cool and Unique Places to Visit

 - Q and A – Top 10 Questions We Are Asked Most!